On the distribution of the Hodge locus: A criterion for the typical Hodge locus to be empty

 \subsection{Proof of \Cref{level criterion 1}}

-\begin{proof}[\unskip\nopunct] The proof uses the fact that the $\QQ$-Hodge-Lie algebra $\fh$ of the algebraic monodromy group $\HH$ is generated in level $1$ and the analysis by Kostant \cite{Kostant} of root systems of Levi factors for complex semi-simple Lie algebras.
+\begin{proof}[\unskip\nopunct] The proof uses the fact that the $\QQ$-Hodge-Lie algebra $\fh$ of the algebraic monodromy group $\HH$ is generated in level $1$, see below; and the analysis by Kostant \cite{Kostant} of root systems of Levi factors for complex semi-simple Lie algebras.

-\begin{defi} Let $K$ be a totally real number field or $\RR$.
-A $K$-Hodge-Lie algebra $\fg$ is said to be \emph{generated in level} $1$ if the smallest $K$-Hodge-Lie subalgebra of $\fg$ whose complexification contains $\fg^{-1}$ and $\fg^1$ coincides with $\fg$. \end{defi}

-\begin{prop} Let $\VV$ be a polarizable $\ZZ$VHS on a smooth connected complex quasi-projective variety $S$, with algebraic monodromy group $\HH$.
-Then the Hodge-Lie algebra structure on the Lie algebra $\fh$ of $\HH$ defined by any point $x\in D_{H}$ is generated in level $1$. \end{prop}
+\begin{defi} Let $K=\QQ$ or $\RR$.
+A $K$-Hodge-Lie algebra $\fg$ is said to be \emph{generated in level} $1$ if the smallest $K$-Hodge-Lie subalgebra of $\fg$ whose complexification contains $\fg^{-1}$ and $\fg^1$ coincides with $\fg$. \end{defi} \begin{prop} Let $\VV$ be a polarizable $\ZZ$VHS on a smooth connected complex quasi-projective variety $S$, with algebraic monodromy group $\HH$.
+Then the $\QQ$-Hodge-Lie subalgebra structure $\fh_s$ defined by any point $s \in S$ on $\fh$ is generated in level~$1$.